Common Objects Out of Context (COOCo): Investigating Multimodal Context and Semantic Scene Violations in Referential Communication: Experimental Setup

 \subsection{Metrics}

 We evaluate models using three metrics:

 \textbf{RefCLIPScore} \cite{hessel_clipscore_2022} is the harmonic mean between (1) the \texttt{CLIPScore} \cite{hessel_clipscore_2022}, which captures the semantic alignment between the generated caption and the image; and (2) the highest cosine similarity between the CLIP~\cite{radford_learning_2021} embeddings of the generated caption and any reference caption.
+This quantifies the alignment between a generated description for a target and both its visual features (extracted from its image patch) and correct label.

-{\bf Text-Based Semantic Similarity}, in terms of cosine similarity between CLIP text embeddings, which directly assesses the semantic closeness between the model’s output and the target referent label, as well as between the model’s output and the scene label.
+{\bf Text-Based Semantic Similarity} is computed as the cosine similarity between CLIP text embeddings.
+We use this measure to assess the semantic similarity between the model’s output and the target label (from which Accuracy is derived), as well as between the model’s output and the scene label in \S~\ref{res_out_vs_scene}.

-\textbf{Accuracy}, defined as 1 if the cosine similarity between CLIP text embeddings of the model's output and the target label exceeds a threshold (0.9), and 0 otherwise. \footnote{We also computed a hard accuracy metric based on Levenshtein similarity, which quantifies the character-level edit distance between generated and reference captions.
+\textbf{Accuracy}, defined as 1 if the cosine similarity between the model's output and the target label exceeds a threshold (0.9), and 0 otherwise.
+To illustrate, consider the target \emph{car}.
+While the output \emph{car} scores 1, related terms \emph{bus} (0.86), \emph{truck} (0.89), and \emph{police car} (0.89) score 0.
+In contrast, variants such as \emph{SUV} (0.90), \emph{a race car} (0.90), and the part–whole expression \emph{car door} (0.90) surpass 0.9 and are counted as correct.\footnote{We also computed a hard accuracy metric based on Levenshtein similarity, which quantifies the character-level edit distance between generated and reference captions.
 Since results are very similar to those obtained with the cosine-based metric, we do not report them here.}